 Clipping services review news sources to see when a person, company, product or subject is mentioned.
 Most of this work is now done by computer.
 You can set up an Alert on Lexis, a Westclip on Westlaw or a Clip on Factiva to automatically pull new news articles mentioning the name or a person or company, a phrase or any other search you set up from a database with articles from a particular newspaper or magazine - or a larger database with a selection of newspapers, magazines and/or newswires.
-There are also free monitoring services that search Internet news, such as Google Alerts and Yahoo!
-Alerts.
+There are also free monitoring services that search Internet news, such as Google Alerts and Talkwalker and apps such as News360.
 Other sites let you set up alerts as RSS feeds.

 Alternatively, Burrelle's (800-631-1160) monitors almost 2,000 print periodicals and will look for articles that mention a company name, person, subject or other keyword that you need and send you the relevant articles when/if they show up.